intel/qpl/doc/source/documentation/get_started_docs/installation.rst

 Software Path Requirements
 ==========================

-| **Minimum requirements**
+The execution using Software Path does not imply any specific requirements on a system besides resolving :ref:`Build Prerequisites <building_library_prerequisites_reference_link>`.
+Intel® QPL relies on a run-time kernels dispatcher and CPUID check to choose the best available implementation.

+| **Minimal tested platform**
-| x86-64 CPU with Intel® Advanced Vector Extensions 2 support
+| x86-64 CPU with Intel® Streaming SIMD Extensions 4.2
-  (Intel® microarchitecture code name Broadwell).
+  (Intel® microarchitecture code name Nehalem).

 | **Recommended requirements for better performance**
 | x86-64 CPU with Intel® Advanced Vector Extensions 512 support